-Tanya Kerr studied Conservation Ecology and worked at Shamwari Game Reserve before doing her PhD at Stellenbosch University.
-Her research focused on the molecular epidemiology and the evolution of Feline Immunodeficiency Virus (FIV) in African lions and leopards in the Kruger National Park.
-She joined the Animal TB Group in 2017 is investigating TB/FIV co-infection in African felids.
+Tanya Kerr studied a BSc in Conservation Ecology and worked at Shamwari Game Reserve before combining her background in conservation and her interest in wildlife infectious diseases to obtain her PhD from Stellenbosch University in 2016.
+Her PhD research focused on the molecular epidemiology and the evolution of Feline Immunodeficiency Virus (FIV) in African lions and leopards in the Kruger National Park.
+Her work in the Animal TB Group focuses on developing tools with diagnostic potential for tuberculosis (TB) detection in wildlife species including large felids (African lion, leopard and cheetah), African elephants and various antelope species.
+Using these tools, we hope to be able to evaluate the epidemiology of TB in these various wildlife species.

 Wynand Johan Goosen was a “founding" member of the Animal TB Research Group when it was started in 2014.
 He upgraded from his MSc to a PhD, which he completed in 2016.
 His research focus has been immune responses of buffalo and cattle to M. bovis.
 Since graduating, Wynand joined an internationally known TB research group based at Groote Schuur Hospital, UCT under the mentorship of Prof Keertan Dheda.
 During his time at UCT, Wynand has learned a lot about designing and developing innovative and new diagnostic molecular tools for the diagnosis of drug-resistant tuberculosis.
 He spearheaded various therapeutic intervention projects surrounding the treatment of XDR-TB infected patients and co-designed devices able to measure the infectiousness of these patients in the community.
 Wynand rejoined the Animal TB-Group in 2018 as a postdoctoral research fellow with a focus on TB-related projects in rhinoceros and elephants.